gbif/hp-gbif-be/en/about.md

 ## About GBIF.be

 **GBIF.be Hosted Portal** let you explore _Open Biodiversity Data published about Belgium_.
-This is all data occurring in Belgium and openly shared through GBIF.
+This is all biodiversity data occurring in Belgium and openly shared through the Global Biodiversity Information Facility([GBIF](https://www.gbif.org)).
+Through this site, you can explore _occurrences, datasets, publishers and literature_ on Biodiversity of our country.
-Most of these data are coming from _Belgian Institutions, Public agencies, Scientists and Citizens_, but also from abroad.
+Most of these data are coming from _Belgian Institutions, Public agencies, Scientists and Citizens_, but some are coming from abroad thanks to data repatriation.
 This site is our contribution to [GBIF Hosted Portals](https://www.gbif.org/hosted-portals).

 ---

 ## About us

+The **Belgian GBIF Node** is a team designated by Belgium to coordinate a network of people and institutions that produce, manage and use biodiversity data, collectively building an infrastructure for delivering biodiversity information.
+We are supported by organizational arrangements and informatics solutions, working to improve the availability and usefulness of biodiversity data for research, policy and decision-making.

-The **Belgian Biodiversity Platform (BBPf)** is a **science-policy interface body** funded by the Belgian Science Policy Office (BELSPO) and is supported by a Cooperation Agreement between the federal and concerned federated authorities.
-Within the field of biodiversity, it acts as a broker between policy, science and practice.
+We are part of the **Belgian Biodiversity Platform (BBPf)**, a _science-policy interface body_ funded by the _Belgian Science Policy Office (BELSPO)_ supported by a Cooperation Agreement between the federal and concerned federated authorities.
+Within the field of biodiversity, the Platform acts as a broker between policy, science and practice.

-To fight biodiversity loss, different types of stakeholders need to work hand- in-hand, from public authorities to scientists, businesses, citizens, practitioners and many more.
-The Platform maintains privileged relations with scientists and policymakers, but our strategic partners are not restricted to these two communities.
-Indeed, science-policy interfacing (SPI) activities encompass broader interactions between knowledge holders and people involved in governance, decision-making and biodiversity management on the ground.

 ## Our values